-A Cumulative Flow Diagram (CFD) is an area chart that shows work-in-progress for a product or version.
+A Cumulative Flow Diagram (CFD) is an area chart that shows work-in-progress for a product, version or sprint.
 The horizontal x-axis in a CFD indicates time, and the vertical y-axis indicates cards (issues).
 Each coloured area of the chart equates to a workflow status (i.e. a column on your board).

 A CFD can be useful for identifying bottlenecks.
 If your chart contains an area that is widening vertically over time, the column that equates to the widening area will generally be a bottleneck.

 To view the cumulative flow chart for your project version,